 Basics of Quantum Information

-The first unit, Basics of Quantum Information, begins with a mathematical description of quantum information for both single and multiple systems, then moves on to quantum circuits, and finally covers three fundamentally important examples — quantum teleportation, superdense coding, and the CHSH game — all of which are connected to the phenomenon of entanglement.
+This course begins with an introduction to the mathematics of quantum information, including a description of quantum information for both single and multiple systems.
+It then moves on to quantum circuits, which provide a standard way to describe quantum computations.
+Finally, three fundamentally important examples connected with the phenomenon of quantum entanglement are explained: quantum teleportation, superdense coding, and the CHSH game (also known as the CHSH inequality).

 Lessons